-The detective requested reassignment so he could provide work without triggering his PTSD.
+The detective requested reassignment due to his health conditions.
 In response, the Sheriff’s Office allegedly assigned him to a midnight shift patrol position as far away from his home as possible to punish him for asking for a reasonable accommodation and for needing to leave the high-profile investigation.

 The detective filed a federal lawsuit alleging disability discrimination and retaliation under the Americans With Disabilities Act.

 The case was filed in the United States District Court for the Northern District of Illinois and captioned as Robert Carroll v.
 The County of Cook, et al., No. 12 C 621.

 Has your employer refused to accommodate your disability?
 Contact Jeff.